-- 5.87 In 2021-22, 52% of approved planning applications within or adjoining designated sites were associated with discharge and variation of planning conditions, non-material and minor material amendments to previously approved schemes or reserved matters applications.
-Of the remainder, 18% were for new residential development (including householder extensions) and 30% were for a variety of other uses including commercial, industrial, retail, student accommodation and mixed use schemes.
-Most of the approvals adjoined LNRs, SINCs and SLINCs. - 5.88 61% of the approvals within designated sites were for discharge and variation of planning conditions, non-material amendments, minor material amendments or reserved matters applications.
-Any positive or adverse impacts for these approvals have been reported in previous AMRs.
+- 5.98 In 2022-23, 65% of approved planning applications within or adjoining designated sites were associated with discharge and variation of planning conditions, non-material and minor material amendments to previously approved schemes or reserved matters applications pursuant to outline planning approvals.
+Of the remainder, 14% were for new residential development (including householder extensions) and 21% were for a variety of other uses including commercial, industrial, retail, student accommodation and mixed-use schemes.
+Most of the approvals (61%) adjoined LNRs, SINCs and SLINCs. - 5.99 65% of the approvals within designated sites were for discharge and variation of planning conditions, non-material amendments, minor material amendments or reserved matters applications.
+Any positive or adverse impacts associated with the original approvals have been reported in previous AMRs.
 For the majority of newly approved developments within designated sites, the designation itself was not affected.
-For example, the redline boundary of planning application 2021/04754/PA included a small section of Hill Hook SINC and LNR, but the development footprint was entirely outside the designated area.
-In another case, the red line boundary for planning application 2021/08609/PA overlapped with small areas of SLINC-designated woodland but the approved scheme did not involve any loss of these designated habitats. - 5.89 For the remaining approvals within designated sites, most were small and appropriate mitigation and compensation measures could be secured to achieve no net loss of biodiversity.
-For example, planning application 2020/10217/PA involved a 1.61 hectare loss of Queslett SLINC.
-To mitigate and compensate for this loss, new areas of semi-natural open space will be created as part of the approved layout, and a financial contribution was secured though a Section 106 Agreement to fund off-site biodiversity enhancements at other green spaces within the Ward.
+For example, the red line boundary of planning applications 2022/05821/PA and 2022/09452/PA included a small section of Kings Norton LNR, but the development footprint was entirely outside the designated area and associated with an extension to a residential dwelling.
+In another case, the red line boundary for planning application 2022/03700/PA coincided with small areas of Sutton Park SSSI and NNR, but the approved scheme was for installation of temporary signage and lighting for the 2022 Commonwealth Games and did not involve any loss of the semi-natural habitats contributing to these designations.